tavaresrodrigo/StackOverflow/README.md

 ### Overwriting the program variable in the stack

-In [ASCII](https://www.rapidtables.com/code/text/ascii-table.html) [3] "a" is 61 as "f" is 66, so as we could see the 4 frames filled up with our input, and most importantly, we noticed there are only 4 frames (16K) between the area of memory which is storing the realPassword "0x66666666", what happens if we store 52xa (12+1 frames) running our program one more time ?
+In [ASCII](https://www.rapidtables.com/code/text/ascii-table.html) [3] "a" is 61 and "f" is 66, so as we could see the 2 frames filled up with our input, and most importantly, we noticed there are only 4 frames (16K) between the area of memory which is storing the realPassword "0x66666666", what happens if we store 52xa (12+1 frames) running our program one more time ?

 ```bash
 (gdb) run